 Vitruvia has been igniting their territory around Southeast, PA.
 Playing sold out shows and touring the Northeast Coast, it is no secret they are rising their way to the top!
 Performing on selected tour dates with 40+ national acts such as August Burns Red, We Came As Romans, and I See Stars, has not been a mistake.
 Metalcore band "For Today's", Ryan Leitru, stated "Vitruvia does better then bands "For Today" tours with.
 Everything was very tight and harmonies were spot on", along with Altwire.net stating "Vitruvia's stage presence was astounding, showing better skills then major touring bands."

 Changes are made in our lives daily.
 The best part about change is it opens new avenues to pursue and that is exactly what has come.
 New members, new gear, new sound.

-Vitruvia is fronted by the vocal duo of Tanner Detweiler and Dana Hinnershitz, accompanied by Christian Howell on lead guitar and Jonathon Knauer on drums.
+Vitruvia is fronted by the vocal duo of Tanner Detweiler and Dana Hinnershitz, accompanied by Aaron Richardson on lead guitar and Jonathon Knauer on drums.